I was stressed the whole week.

 - Turn off the heat and transfer to serving plate, or put over rice.
 Garnish with spring onions if desired.

 - The amount of soy sauce is depending on how salty your soy sauce is.
 The soy sauce I used is, for me, a salty one so I used 4 tbsp.

 - I used 2 tbsp of banana sauce.
 However, if banana sauce is not available, you can use sweet chili sauce as a replacement.
-Banana sauce is not as sweet as the latter, so you might want to use 1 tbsp of it.
+The banana sauce is not as sweet as the latter, so you might want to use 1 tbsp of it.